Health and Social Services Research in the NWT

 • Research License

-• Any other information required by the custodian, such as express consent, conditions, or recommendations set by the REC, security safeguards, or destruction methods
+• Any other information required by the custodian, such as express consent, conditions, or recommendations set by the Research Ethics Committee, security safeguards, or information destruction methods.